 Preparing for a new baby is a daunting task.
 There are just so many things to consider and think about, not to mention costs start to add up very quickly.
 I thought it would be fun (and maybe helpful) to talk about how to organize a nursery and repurpose old furniture all at the same time!
-We are teaming up with Munchkin Canada to help us out with our new-to-us changing and diapering station!
+We are teaming up with Munchkin Canada to help us out with our DIY Changing Table that’s an Ikea hack!

 I’m sure most households have at least one or two pieces that can be easily converted into nursery furniture, which can save hundreds of dollars when planning for Baby.
 Search your house.
 Check the garage.
 I bet you’ve got something you can repurpose!
 We are converting a standard Ikea bookshelf into our change table.

 Munchkin is a favourite among parents on both sides of the border for all sorts of baby and toddler stuff – and I know I still have NO IDEA what life with a baby will be like, but I have a feeling all of these products will come in very handy.
 I’m especially fond of the Sound and Light Machine… *coughs* I may or may not be using it for myself right now … 😉 and this super adorable, I can’t even, owl shaped night light lantern.
 I’ve got a few of the other things linked throughout this post.
 Update!
 My baby is now two-years old and this project is still the BEST EVER and every product I have in this post we STILL use!!

 Here is our shelf before we touched it.
 It’s a basic Ikea shelf we’ve had for years.

 First, I needed to make sure everything fit.
 So I placed this Secure Grip Changing Pad and this Diaper Duty Organizer on top and a lamp to the left.
 There’s a spot on top of the caddy for a Mist Wipe Warmer too.
 I’m sure Froggy will appreciate having his/her bum cleaned with a warm wipe 😉